Environmental Studies and Sustainability Science

 As a student, you receive training and competence in working in cross-cultural and inter-disciplinary teams, working on a strategic as well as operational levels, and an ability to communicate with, and disseminate knowledge and research to, both specialised and non-specialised audiences.

-Since the programme started in 1997, LUMES has had over 700 students from roughly 100 countries, with a graduation rate exceeding 90 per cent.
+Since the programme started in 1997, LUMES has had 900 students from roughly 100 countries, with a graduation rate exceeding 90 per cent.

 As a LUMES graduate you are equipped to work in a range of sectors, both within and outside academia, and in a number of professional roles.